MadsAlbertsen/multi-metagenome/docs/step9.md

 ### Extract scaffolds and essential genes

-Extract all scaffolds and information on essential genes within the defined subspace using the `extract` function.
+Extract all scaffolds and essential genes within the defined subspace using the `extract` function.

 {% highlight r %}
 g1.s.A <- extract(ds, g1.selection.A, ds[, x], ds[, y])
 g1.e.A <- extract(es, g1.selection.A, es[, x], es[, y])
 {% endhighlight %}

-We store the extracted scaffolds in the variable `g1.s.A` and the extracted essential genes in `g1.e.A`.
+The extracted scaffolds are stored in the variable `g1.s.A` and the extracted essential genes in `g1.e.A`.

 ### Calculate statistics on the extracted scaffolds
-Then we use the `calc.genome.stats` function to see the basic statistics of the selected scaffolds.
+The `calc.genome.stats` function is then used to see the basic statistics of the selected scaffolds.

 {% highlight r %}
 calc.genome.stats(g1.s.A, g1.e.A)